 - Symptoms vary from mild, flu-like symptoms to paralysis and possibly death.

-- All adults and children need to be immunised.
+- All adults and children need to be immunised to protect against polio.

 You might also be interested in:

 - Immunisation - DTP, polio, hep B, and Hib.